Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2024, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on the new TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.
+Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2025, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on the TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.

-2022-23: New TELPAS Progress Rate 29% (Baseline Year)
+2022-23: TELPAS Progress Rate 29% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools
+Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables

 Title I: